College Student Spring Break Safety Tips

 How to stay safe on college spring break?

-Before Before embarking on your trip, share your full itinerary—including flight details, hotel reservations, and planned activities—with a trusted friend or family member.
+Staying connected on spring break starts before you leave.
+Share your full itinerary—including flight details, hotel reservations, and planned activities—with a trusted friend or family member.
 Regularly check in with them, especially if your plans change.
 Utilize location-sharing apps like Find My Friends or Google Maps' location sharing to stay connected with your spring break travel group, ensuring everyone is accounted for at all times.
+Similarly, use location sharing when getting into an Uber or Lyft.
+It is equally important to set up specific meeting points and times, avoid going out alone, and ensure everyone leaves when it is time to go - even if someone insists they want to stay out!
 In case of an emergency, having someone who knows your whereabouts can be invaluable for quickly getting help.
-Establish a check-in routine, such as a daily text or call, to provide peace of mind for both you and your loved ones.
+Establish a check-in routine, such as a daily text or call, to provide peace of mind for both you and your loved ones. -

-Plan your transportation in advance.
-Transportation safety is key to avoiding risky situations.
+Safe transportation is critical to avoiding risky situations.
 Only use licensed rideshares, taxis, or hotel shuttles.
 When using rideshare services, always verify the driver’s identity and vehicle details before getting in.
 Share your ride status with a trusted friend or family member and sit in the back seat for added safety.
 Avoid accepting rides from strangers and trust your instincts—if something feels off, don't get in the vehicle.
+Spring break is a time to meet new people, but do not get into a car with someone you just met, even if they are the same age and seem trustworthy.For an added layer of confidence, pack SABRE’s mighty discreet pepper spray in your purse wherever you go.
+This compact safety device can provide a critical advantage in unexpected situations by temporarily incapacitating a potential threat, giving you precious seconds to escape and seek help.

-During the planning stage you may be asking yourself if it is safe to stay in a hotel alone as a woman or man.
+During the planning stage you may be asking yourself if it is safe to stay in a hotel alone.
 The best way to improve hotel safety is by keeping your room number private, locking all doors and windows, and packing a portable door lock or wedge door stop alarm for extra protection.
-When meeting new people, be mindful of inviting strangers into your space.
-Your hotel room should be a secure retreat.
-For additional hotel safety tips, read our blog on portable travel safety tools for hotels and Airbnbs.
+Discard the hotel key sleeve with the room number on it and use the Airbnb and hotel apps to get the information you need - do not write it down separately.
+Before leaving on your trip, ask, “What do I need to stay safe in a hotel?”
+Many of the answers are obvious, but for hotels, Airbnb apartments, and condos, book a higher room; and don’t give out the location to anyone you’ve just met.
+For additional hotel safety tips, read portable travel safety tools for hotels and Airbnbs. -